 6. Healthy Eating Isn’t That Hard

-I love cooking, and the idea of a tiny kitchen with no oven, no smoothie maker, limited pantry space, a tiny fridge, and only one burner was perhaps the scariest part of van life for me.
+I love cooking.
+But, the idea of a tiny kitchen with no oven, no smoothie maker, limited pantry space, a tiny fridge, and only one burner was perhaps the scariest part of van life for me.

-I knew it was survivable having been on many a wilderness camping trip, but I didn’t think that it would be that nutritious for us to live off of cowboy beans and three bean stew for the rest of our lives!
+Sure, I knew it was survivable, having been on many a wilderness camping trip.
+But I doubted the nutrition of living on cowboy beans and three bean stew for the rest of our lives!

-But it has finally kicked our butts into being super organised about meal planning, and with limited pantry space we don’t just go to the store and buy whatever, so we’ve cut down on unhealthy snacks without even trying!
-If you’re looking for a must have addition to your van life essentials be sure to take a look at the Ridgemonkey Sandwich Toaster.
+Nevertheless, it finally kicked our butts into being super-organised about meal planning.
+With limited pantry space, we can’t just go to the store and buy whatever–so we’ve cut down on unhealthy snacks without even trying.
+Of course, we weren’t completely limited in our our kitchen creativity, especially with new purpose-bought toys like our Ridgemonkey Sandwich Toaster.

 7. You Can Go On A Shopping Spree

-Everyone focuses on how hard it is to downsize into a van, but for us – it was a huge upgrade.
-We had gone from owning what we could fit in our backpacks to being able to go on an Amazon shopping spree!
+Everyone focuses on how hard it is to downsize into a van; but for us, it was a huge upgrade.
+We had gone from owning what we could fit in our backpacks to being able to go on an actual Amazon shopping spree!

 8. Charging Stuff Takes Time

-You don’t think about how much time your computer and phone takes to charge – and then how quickly the battery dies again; until you live the van life!
+It’s easy to take for granted how much time your computer and phone take to charge.
+That is, until you live the van life!

 We had a two-pronged approach to making sure that we’d always have enough power/everything charged, but we were sorely unprepared.